 How a Doorbell Camera with Monitor System Works

 A doorbell camera with a monitor system works by allowing a resident to communicate with someone outside the building and, in some instances, grant them access remotely.

 When a visitor approaches the doorbell video intercom, they can look up the resident’s unit number in the system’s directory, then press the resident’s unit number.
 This sends an alert to the resident, either to their in-unit monitor or in some wireless systems, to their smartphone app.

 The resident can then talk with the visitor and decide whether to grant that person entry to the building.
 If the system has a door lock release mechanism, the resident can remotely unlock the door with the push of a button.

 Younger demographics embrace technology wholeheartedly, and they expect digital amenities in the places they choose to live.
-Fast internet, cable, smart thermostats, keyless entry and the ability to issue a virtual key for guests or service people are must-haves for communities who want to attract younger renters.
-So, think about your residents and your prospective tenants before choosing a wired doorbell camera with monitor.
+Fast internet, cable, smart thermostats, keyless entry, and the ability to issue a virtual key for guests or service people are must-haves for communities that want to attract younger renters.
+So, think about your residents and your prospective tenants before choosing a wired doorbell camera with a monitor.

 How a Doorbell Camera with Monitor System Can Improve Security

 Doorbell camera intercoms are a type of visitor management system.
 They provide a way for visitors to request entry, and certain wireless video doorbell systems enable residents to unlock the door even when they are not at home.